Chat with us on WhatsApp!

 Product Lifecycle Management

-Industrial manufacturers commit to 5-7 year availability with guaranteed hardware consistency, long-term OS security updates, and backward compatibility for accessories and mounting solutions.
+Industrial manufacturers commit to 5-7 year availability with guaranteed hardware consistency and backward compatibility.
+Consumer products follow 6-18 month refresh cycles.

 Which Tablet Is Right for Your Use Case?